XXXTentacion: Controversy

-In an article for Slate, Jack Hamilton shared similar sentiments to Golding, warning of the slippery slope of moral absolutism in the wake of XXXTentacion's death, calling those celebrating his murder "self-righteous" and stating, "I have trouble mining any feelings of superiority or 'justice' from the killing of a 20-year-old, no matter what he did in his life."
-Hamilton added that he disagreed with the notion that XXXTentacion was irredeemable, "but now he'll never have a chance."
-Hamilton also cautioned against demonizing XXXTentacion's fans, writing, "Those people just lost an artist who was important to them, who spoke to and for them when no one else seemed to, who just died in an act of brutal violence, and almost all of us of at any age know what that’s like."
+In an article for Slate, Jack Hamilton shared similar sentiments to Golding, warning of the slippery slope of moral absolutism in the wake of Onfroy's death, calling those celebrating his murder "self-righteous" and stating, "I have trouble mining any feelings of superiority or 'justice' from the killing of a 20-year-old, no matter what he did in his life."
+Hamilton added that he disagreed with the notion that Onfroy was irredeemable, "but now he'll never have a chance."
+Hamilton also cautioned against demonizing Onfroy's fans, writing, "Those people just lost an artist who was important to them, who spoke to and for them when no one else seemed to, who just died in an act of brutal violence, and almost all of us of at any age know what that's like."

-Jordan Bassett of NME additionally shared a similar point of view to that of Golding and Hamilton, writing, "[XXXTentacion] was exposed to unspeakable violence in his past; we know patterns of abuse repeat themselves.
+Jordan Bassett of NME additionally shared a similar point of view to that of Golding and Hamilton, writing, "[Onfroy] was exposed to unspeakable violence in his past; we know patterns of abuse repeat themselves.
 This of course is not an attempt to excuse the things he did, but it does suggest they were the actions of a damaged child, rather than the twisted bogeyman he was depicted as on social media."
-In an interview with NME, rapper and singer Juice Wrld gave a defense of XXXTentacion, commenting, "Everybody has their mistakes.
+In an interview with NME, rapper and singer Juice Wrld gave a defense of Onfroy, commenting, "Everybody has their mistakes.
 A mistake is a mistake.
 Some are more severe than others, but we're no one to judge the severity of someone's mistake.
 As long as we doin' wrong, as long as we sinnin', you can't judge nobody else's mistakes."

-Rolling Stone journalist and author Jonathan Reiss, who authored a 2020 biography of XXXTentacion, criticized the media's portrayal of XXXTentacion, saying, "They bundled his sins into listicles and timelines, partaking in an almost gluttonous level of hatred.
+Rolling Stone journalist and author Jonathan Reiss, who authored a 2020 biography of Onfroy, criticized the media's portrayal of Onfroy, saying, "They bundled his sins into listicles and timelines, partaking in an almost gluttonous level of hatred.
 They made a monster and sold it."
 Reiss also wrote, "One of the saddest outcomes of losing X so young is that he never got to take responsibility for his actions, but given all he did in that last year and how far he'd come, it's not far-fetched to imagine that he may have."
-Reiss commented on XXXTentacion's legacy in more favorable terms, writing, "If being a fan of XXXTentacion or Jahseh Onfroy could mean being a believer in second chances and the power of redemption… that would be a hell of a powerful legacy."
+Reiss commented on Onfroy's legacy in more favorable terms, writing, "If being a fan of Onfroy or Jahseh Onfroy could mean being a believer in second chances and the power of redemption… that would be a hell of a powerful legacy."